Doctor of Education Graduate John Botting

 I really liked my supervisors, Drs.
 Michele Jacobsen and Sharon Friesen.
 They were immeasurably kind, knowledgeable and facilitating.
 They made doing the hard work of a doctoral degree pleasurable.

-Who is someone who had an important influence on your experience at Werklund?
+Who had an important influence on your experience at Werklund?
 Tell us about their impact.

 One of the first people that I encountered on my doctoral path was Dr. Bruce Clark, former dean of the faculty of education (now called the Werklund School of Education).
 He was smart, encouraging and interesting.
 He helped me to build my career.
 I think it is important for leaders to be like that.